alpErenSari/alpErenSari.github.io/_pages/about.md

 News
 ======
 * November 2020, I moved to Bern, Switzerland to begin my Ph.D. studies at University of Bern
+* April 2024, Our new manuscript "Two Tricks to Improve Unsupervised Segmentation Learning" is on [arxiv](https://arxiv.org/abs/2404.03392)

 <!---